PrimalMyst/Books/codex/world-building/damage-system.md

 ---

-This damage system provides both mechanical depth for character building and thematic coherence within MysticMyst's mystical fantasy setting, ensuring that combat feels meaningful within the broader context of the game's lore and progression systems.
+This damage system provides both mechanical depth for character building and thematic coherence within PrimalMyst's mystical fantasy setting, ensuring that combat feels meaningful within the broader context of the game's lore and progression systems.